mcleodchris/next.chrismcleod.dev/src/posts/2021-02-26-side-effects.md

 - chills
 - body aches

-In all, it was like I had a bad cold, just without a runny nose.
+In all, it was like I had a bad cold, but without a runny nose.
 I went to bed slightly early last night, feeling a little rough and expecting to feel rubbish this morning.

 As it turned out, I woke up feeling absolutely fine.
 It's as if yesterday afternoon/evening didn't happen at all.